 We had 3 helicopters on board the Ortelius.
 Due to unfavorable weather conditions we could only make very few flights in Antarctica.
 However one of them was so spectacular, that I decided to create a video.
 At Robertson Bay (near cape Adare) we flew partially very low over giant glaciers and incredible mountain scenery.
 I hope you enjoy the flight.

 Last November I traveled for over 2 weeks to the tropical rainforest of Sarawak and Sabah in East Malaysia on the island of Borneo.
 Our group of 4 was guided by the very knowledgeable jungle and photography experts Chien C. Lee and Frank Pichardo.
 We visited many different locations from coastal mangrove forests at Bako National Park to higher elevation cooler rain forests at Kinabalu and finally to river wetlands at Kinabatang Wetland Reserve.
 We were very lucky and had many incredible wildlife sightings.
 Please have a look at the new Borneo photo gallery, where I will still add more photos in the next days.

 On July 2nd there was a total solar eclipse in the Atacama Region of Chile.
 For me it was the first total eclipse to see and photograph.
 I did some thorough preparation and found a good spot near the small town of Condoriaco.
 The photos can be seen on the website and a short video on my Youtube Channel.

-I am very happy about the publication of my photo of the Very Large Telescope the 4 laser guide star beams in the March edition of the National Geographic magazine.
-It appears as part of the feature article about the search for extraterrestrial life “Who’s Out There”.
+I am very happy about the publication of my photo of the Very Large Telescope with the 4 laser guide star beams in the March edition of the National Geographic magazine.
+The photo appears as part of the feature article about the search for extraterrestrial life “Who’s Out There”.